cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ORCID: <a href="https://orcid.org/{{ author.orcid }}" title="{{author.name}}">{{author.orcid}}</a>

-This post will begin to cover the [SPARQL query language](https://www.w3.org/TR/sparql11-overview/) as it works with IrishGen.
+This post will begin to cover the [SPARQL query language](https://www.w3.org/TR/sparql11-overview/) using IrishGen as the example dataset.
 This is the culmination of several posts that guide the reader through the sometimes confusing world of Linked Data.
 The post assumes that the reader is already familiar with [Linked Data, Semantic Web]({% post_url 2020-06-17-IrishGen-RDF-Linked-Data-Semantic-Web %}), [Triplestores, and logical reasoning using OWL 2](% post_url 2020-06-22-Triplestores-Onotologies-Reasoning %}).
-Eystein Thanisch has already covered some of this in [his post]({% post_url 2020-06-20-Some-Examples-of-Querying %}) which gives a practical and useful introduction to using SPARQL.
+[Eystein Thanisch](https://orcid.org/0000-0003-2819-5519) has already covered some of this in [his post]({% post_url 2020-06-20-Some-Examples-of-Querying %}) which gives a practical and useful introduction to using SPARQL.
 This and following posts is meant to deepen the reader's understanding and to give examples of